fatso83/node-redis-dist-job-queue/README.md

    own node module.
  * When you submit a processing job, you choose which task to run and supply a resource ID.
-If multiple processing jobs are submitted for the same resource ID, only one of them will run.
+If multiple processing jobs are submitted for the same resource ID, only one of them will run at a time.
  * Jobs are taken from a redis queue; so the task could be performed on any computer with access to the resource.
  * When you want to shutdown, call `shutdown` and wait for the callback.
 This